Need help with your Discussion

 How does Justice relate to Reconciliation?

-Justice relates to reconciliation because of the injustice gap.
-When a person forgives another for wronging them, the injustice gap is narrowed or closed.
-When justice is served for an offense, the injustice gap may narrow, but the offended party should also be willing to forgive.
-Getting justice for a wrong done to someone does not necessarily mean that the offended person automatically forgives the offender.
+Justice relates to Reconciliation because of the injustice gap.
+Whesomeoneon forgives another for wronging them; the injustice gap is narrowed or closed.
+When Justice is served for an offense, the injustice gap may narrow, but the offended party should also be willing to forgive.
+Getting Justice for a wrong done to someone does not necessarily mean that the offended person automatically forgives the offender.

-After reviewing and reflecting the powerpoint WHAT IS CONFLICT? found in the Module 2, identify a conflict you are aware of and name what you think is its main cause.
+After reviewing and reflecting on the PowerPoi,nt WHAT IS CONFLICT?
+Found in Module 2, identify a conflict you are aware of and name what you think is its main cause.

-A conflict is a disagreement between two or more persons where the involved parties perceive that their concerns for themselves and loved ones, interests, and needs are under threat.
-One example of a conflict is intrapersonal conflict, where a person tries to fit in with their peers even when the environment or situation is at loggerheads with their personal beliefs.
-For example, a person may want to create and maintain friendships with their workmates and therefore join them for drinks after work hours to avoid being anti-social.
-Such a person may opt to make their peers happy while, in actual sense, they would prefer to get home as soon as they leave the office and spend some quiet time alone.
-The conflict, in this case, is within oneself, and the threat is on personal time and space.
+A conflict is a disagreement between two or more persons where the involved parties perceive their concerns for themselves and love ones, interests, and needs are threatened.
+One examplt is intrapersonal conflict, where a person tries to fit in with their peers even when the environment or situation is at loggerheads with their personal beliefs.
+For example, people may want to create and maintain friendships with their workmates and join them for drinks after work hours to avoid being anti-social.
+Such a person may opt to make their peer’s happy while, in the real sense; they would prefer to get home as soon as they leave the office and spend some quiet time alone.
+The conflict is within oneself, and the threat is on personal time and space.

 References